Fuel Taxes

 North American fuel taxes and prices are far lower than those in other developed countries.

 This suggests that fuel taxes could increase significantly without reducing North American economic competitiveness.
-One major study comparing vehicle fuel price policies throughout the world found a wide range of fuel price policies, from significant subsidization, to moderate taxation (the largest category), to high taxation (Metschies, 2005).
-The report recommends setting fuel taxes to at least cover basic roadway expenditures (a minimum tax of about 10˘ per liter), or higher to fund other transport sector expenditures (including subsidies for rail and public transit services), and to contribute to general government budgets.
+Fuel prices vary significantly around the world, from significant subsidization to high taxation.
+Economic development experts recommend setting fuel taxes to at least cover basic roadway expenditures (a minimum tax of about 10¢ per liter), or higher to fund other transport sector expenditures (including subsidies for rail and public transit services), and to contribute to general government budgets (Metschies 2005; Clarke and Prentice 2009).

 Fuel tax increases often face consumer, voter and industry opposition.
 Motorists will often drive out of their way to save a few cents per gallon in fuel prices (sometimes to the point that the extra driving consumes much of their savings).
 Fuel-intensive industries are often able to obtain concessions and exemptions that reduce the effects of such taxes.
 Some jurisdictions use low fuel taxes to compete for businesses.
-Some jurisdictions find it easier to increase general sales or property taxes than fuel taxes, possibly because the percentage increase seems smaller (i.e., a 1˘ per dollar in general sales tax costs consumers about the same amount as a 10˘ per gallon fuel tax, but being a smaller number it appears more acceptable to voters).
+It is sometimes easier to increase general sales or property taxes than fuel taxes, possibly because the percentage increase seems smaller (i.e., a 1¢ per dollar in general sales tax costs consumers about the same amount as a 10¢ per gallon fuel tax, but being a smaller number it appears more acceptable to voters).
 This political resistance and evasion makes it difficult to increase fuel taxes, particularly in a single, small jurisdiction.
-Metschies (2005) recommends that fuel tax increases should be gradual and predictable, with maximum price increases of 10% at one time.
+To minimize these problems, fuel tax increases should be gradual and predictable, with maximum price increases of 10% at one time (Metschies, 2005).

 How It Is Implemented